Chen dynasty: Hou Jing

 In summer 548, Hou Jing, formerly a general of Eastern Wei (a successor state of the Northern Wei), rebelled and in 549 captured Jiankang, taking Emperor Wu of Liang and his son and crown prince Xiao Gang hostage.
 After Jiankang's fall, Hou, who had initially claimed that he wanted to restore Northern Wei's imperial clan to power, from the control of the regent Gao Cheng, enticed the governor of Guang Province, Yuan Jingzhong (元景仲), a member of Northern Wei's imperial Yuan clan, to join him.
 When Chen received the news, he publicly announced Yuan's treachery and gathered the troops of the nearby generals to attack Yuan.
 Yuan committed suicide, and Chen welcomed Xiao Bo, then the governor of Ding Province (定州, roughly Guangxi) to take over Guang Province.
 In winter 549, against Xiao Bo's request, Chen took his troops and embarked on a campaign to join the fight against Hou, sending messengers to Emperor Wu's son Xiao Yi the Prince of Xiangdong, the governor of Jing Province (荊州, central and western Hubei), pledging support and loyalty to Xiao Yi, then commonly viewed as the leader of the remaining Liang provinces not under Hou's control.

 For the next year, Chen advanced north through modern Jiangxi, fighting the various local warlords and generals loyal to Hou, with his main struggle against Li Qianshi (李遷仕).
 In spring 551, he captured and killed Li.
 Xiao Yi made him the governor of Jiang Province (江州, around Jiangxi).
 By fall 551, he had rendezvoused with Xiao Yi's main general, Wang Sengbian, at Xunyang (尋陽, Chen Jiujiang, Jiangxi).
-In 552, after they had sworn a solemn oath to Liang, they advanced east toward Jiankang, where Hou had killed Xiao Gang (who had succeeded Emperor Wu as Emperor Jianwen) and taken the throne himself as Emperor of Han.
-Chen was instrumental in the subsequent siege of Jiankang, and they defeated Hou together, causing Hou to flee.
+In 552, after they had sworn a solemn oath to Liang, they advanced east toward Jiankang, where Hou Jing had killed Xiao Gang (who had succeeded Emperor Wu as Emperor Jianwen) and taken the throne himself as Emperor of Han.
+Chen Baxian was instrumental in the subsequent siege of Jiankang, and they defeated Hou Jing together, causing Hou to flee.
 Subsequently, Hou was killed by his own men.
 For Chen's contributions, Xiao Yi created Chen the Marquess of Changcheng—Chen's home county.
 Wang put Chen in charge of the important city Jingkou (京口, Chen Zhenjiang, Jiangsu).
 For the next two years, Chen fought several border battles against the Northern Qi.
-At times, when Xiao Yi summoned Wang on campaigns, Wang would put Chen in charge of Jiankang.
+At times, when Xiao Yi summoned Wangon campaigns, Wang would putChen in charge of Jiankang.